Top 10 Reasons Why Assessment Validation Fails In RTOs

 Misaligned with training packages

-Assessment validation fails when there is the disconnect between the learning outcomes and assessment designed to evaluate them.
-This results in inaccurate evaluation of learner competency.
+Assessment validation fails when there is a disconnect between the learning outcomes and the assessment designed to evaluate them.
+This results in an inaccurate evaluation of learner competency.

 Inconsistent feedback